mlk/aoc/README.md

 * Day 10: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)
 * Day 11p1: Kotlin on the ClockworkPi DevTerm
 * Day 11p2: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)
+* Day 12: Kotlin on the GPD WIN mini (in desktop mode, I'm a little time poor right now)